Connect with others who understand.

 • Weight loss

-Diagnosis of CMML
+Diagnosis of Chronic Myelomonocytic Leukemia

-Doctors diagnose CMML by studying cells in the blood and bone marrow.
-Bone marrow samples are obtained through bone marrow aspiration and biopsy.
-During this procedure, a doctor will remove a small sample of cells and fluid from the bone.
 Doctors use blood and bone marrow samples to measure levels of monocytes, blasts, and other blood cells.
 They may also run tests to look for certain gene changes that help rule out other similar types of leukemia.

-• Abnormalities in different types of immature cells
+• Abnormalities in immature blood cells

 Having abnormal blood cell levels on one single test is not enough to be diagnosed with CMML.
 You need to have unusual test results multiple times.
 This is because other diseases can cause high or low blood cell levels.
-For example, low vitamin levels can cause reduced blood cell counts, and infection can cause elevated white blood cell counts.
-Seeing unusual blood cell levels over a longer period of time helps rule out these other conditions.

 Your doctor may also use your blood or bone marrow samples for cytogenetic or molecular tests.
 These tests can identify changes in chromosomes or genes.
 Genetic tests help doctors identify the type of leukemia and recommend effective treatments.

-Treatments for Chronic Myelomonocytic Leukemia
+Chronic Myelomonocytic Leukemia Treatments

 • Are younger